 - Pass a bowel motion within about a minute of sitting down on the toilet.

 - Pass a bowel motion without pain – ideally, you should not be straining on the toilet or struggling to pass a hard or dry stool.

 - Complete evacuation of your bowel; you should not have to go back to the bathroom soon after to pass more.

 So how do you achieve the perfect poop?

 - Chew your food!
 Shoot for 27 chews per bite.
 It should be a paste before you swallow.

 - Eat until you are 80% full.
 Overeating is a massive burden on the digestive system.
 When you’re finished eating, wait a while.
 Give your body a chance to finish digesting, and you will likely feel fuller when that occurs then when you first finished eating.

 - Remove all sources of gluten from your diet (the most common sources are wheat, barley, rye, spelt and other grains)

-- Eat a diet that includes whole foods, rich in fresh, organic vegetables and fruits that provide healthy nutrients and fiber; most of your fiber should come from vegetables, not from grains
+- Eat a diet that includes whole foods, rich in fresh, organic vegetables and fruits that provide healthy nutrients and fiber.
+Bear in mind that most of your fiber should come from vegetables, not from grains.

 - Avoid artificial sweeteners, excess sugar (especially fructose), chemical additives, MSG, excessive amounts of caffeine, and processed foods, as they are all detrimental to your gastrointestinal (and immune) function